It’s not the mountain ahead that wears you down; it’s the pebble in your shoe.

 Your path awaits.

 After growing up in Vancouver, I travelled and worked around the world for a number of years before returning to university.
 I completed my honours degree in psychology at the University of British Columbia in 2006 and my doctoral degree in clinical psychology at the University of Manitoba in 2015.
-In 2014, I moved to Calgary for my predoctoral clinical residency and quickly fell in love with this young and vibrant city.
-Being an outdoor enthusiast, Alberta's blend of mountains, rivers, forest, desert, and true wilderness is a slice of perfection.
-When I'm not engaged in my own training and clinical practice, I'm usually spending time with friends and family.
+In 2014, I moved to Calgary for my predoctoral clinical residency and, after a number of years working at the Operational Stress Injury (OSI) and in private practice, I returned to Winnipeg in early 2020.
+When I'm not engaged in my own race training and clinical practice, I'm usually learning about other areas of science, spending time with friends and family, beekeeping, or poking around in the garden.
 Relationships are very important to me.
 I'm also passionate about mental health advocacy work.

-With respect to my athletic background, I've competed in a number of sports including baseball, soccer, judo, jiu jitsu, football, and rugby.
-Currently, I compete in ultraendurance obstacle course races and ultramarathons.
-Participating in these events has taught me firsthand about the factors contributing to resilience and high performance.
-Although these extreme events are sometimes daunting, I find the gratification of completing them is proportional to their challenge.
+With respect to my athletic background, I've competed in a number of sports in my life, including baseball, soccer, judo, jiu jitsu, football, and rugby.
+More recently, I competed in and completed a number of ultraendurance obstacle course races and ultramarathons.
+Participating in these events taught me firsthand about the factors contributing to physical and mental resilience and high performance.
+Although these extreme events are sometimes painful and daunting, the feeling of accomplishment by completing them is often proportional to the challenge.
 And being a member of the broader community of competitors, supporters, and fans is both inspiring and humbling.
-It is truly remarkable what humans are capable of when they possess the right skills, motivation, and support.
+It is truly remarkable what humans are capable of when they possess the right skills, motivation, and support from those around them.

 Frequently Asked Questions